MsekniFiras/holbertonschool-simple_shell/README.md

 gcc *.c -o sshell
 ./sshell
 ```
 Sshell can be invoked both interactively and non-interactively.
-If shellby is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+If sshell is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```